alexaandru/vali/README.md

 Rather than a large collection of checks (which ultimately imply many deps) **Vali** aims for the most things you could do with the least amount of checks.

-Even so, there are probably one or two too many checks already 🙃.
+Non-goals:

+- `slice`/`map` dive;
+- cross field checks;
+- anything that needs a 3rd party dep.

 ## Description